iftah-og/DripRog/docs/HARDWARE.md

 carried in a bag.
 A turn dial would be much easier to knock to a different setting on the way.

-The cost is fewer choices: four fixed levels instead of a smooth range.
-For this use that helps rather than hurts, because the point is a clear, repeatable setting, not fine adjustment.
+The trade-off is fewer choices: four fixed levels instead of a smooth range.
+For this use case it helps rather than hurts, because the point is a clear, repeatable setting, not fine adjustment.
 If you want a smooth dial or different gain behaviour, it can be changed in the recorder script (the gain reading is in one small function).

 ### A note on setting gain for unattended recording

-Setting a gain level before an overnight or multi-day recording is always a bit of a guess.
+Setting a gain level before an overnight or multi-day recording tricky.
 You don't know ahead of time how loud the place will be, and you won't be there to change it, so there isn't really a "right" gain to pick for a recording you leave running.

 The switch is here anyway, because sometimes you do know something about the spot (for example you know it will be very loud).
-Unless you have a reason to do otherwise, **position 3 (level 80)** is a good default, and a lower position only makes sense if you know the place will be unusually loud.
+Unless you have a reason to do otherwise, **position 3 (level 80)** is a good default.

 ## Case